How to calm a crying baby

 Call the Fussy Baby Network at 877-6-CRYCARE (1-877-627-9227).

 If your baby is healthy

-If your baby isn't experiencing any of the physical needs mentioned above, try one of these eight tips to soothe and calm your crying baby:
+If your baby isn't experiencing any physical needs, try one of these tips to calm your crying baby:

 - Rock the baby, hold the baby close, or walk with the baby.